 We need YOUR help!
-Please contact Danielle@mypersonfoundation.com if you're interested in becoming a CISD BROtherhoodBOND Leader.
+Please contact Brotherhood@mypersonfoundation.com if you're interested in becoming a CISD BROtherhoodBOND Mentor.

 When it comes to teen suicide, statistics make it clear that attempted suicide is a big deal as it relates to young adults.
 Additionally, suicide is one of the leading causes of death for teenagers.
 Even though we do not hear a great deal about teen suicide, it is a very real problem, causing the deaths of thousands of teenagers across the country each year.